 Housing need is applied through a banding system of Band A to E. Band A is the highest priority and Band E is the lowest.
 We also give a Band T to tenants with a good tenancy record who wish to transfer, but have no urgent need for a move.

 For more information on the banding system please call 0121 717 1515.

-Between October 2019 and December 2019 there were 883 applicants awarded Band A or B waiting on the register.
+From end of September 2023 there were 2,021 applicants awarded Band A or B waiting on the register.

 The average waiting time for an applicant waiting for a three-bedroom property, in urgent housing need (Band A or B) is approximately two and half years.

 If you are not an urgent housing need, the waiting time for a move can be considerably longer.